 In food photography, both editorial and commercial, food colors should render accurate.
 As accurate as they are in real life.

-Most instances where we are shooting food, especially paid shoots, clients and brands will want a strawberry to look red.
+In most instances where we are shooting food, especially paid shoots, clients and brands will want a strawberry to look red.
 Not orange.
 Looking at you VSCO presets.

 And this is a big problem.

-Style Presents Don’t Always Give Accurate Colors.
+Style Lightroom Presents Don’t Always Give Accurate Colors.

 Instantly I can tell when someone is using Lightroom food photography presets like VSCO.
 Or even presets made by influencers on Instagram. (side note, if you’re on IG come and say hi!).